Wałbrzych County

 Wałbrzych County (powiat wałbrzyski; Waldenburg) is a unit of territorial administration and local government (powiat) in Lower Silesian Voivodeship, south-western Poland.
 It was created on January 1, 1999, as a result of the Polish local government reforms passed in 1998.
 The county covers an area of 514.2 km2.
 Its administrative seat is the city of Wałbrzych, which is located outside of the county, and it also contains the towns of Boguszów-Gorce, Głuszyca, Szczawno-Zdrój, Jedlina-Zdrój and Mieroszów.

 When the county came into being in 1999, the city of Wałbrzych was not part of its territory, although it served as the county seat.
 As of 2003 the city county (powiat grodzki) of Wałbrzych was incorporated into Wałbrzych County.
-Wałbrzych became again a separate city county starting from 1 January 2013 and is no longer part of the Wałbrzych County (powiat wałbrzychski).
+Wałbrzych became again a separate city county starting from 1 January 2013 and is no longer part of the Wałbrzych County (powiat wałbrzyski).

 As of 2019 the total population of the county is 55,820.
 The most populated towns are Boguszów-Gorce with 15,368 inhabitants and Głuszyca with 6,361 inhabitants.